 San Vito lo Capo is a beautiful coastal town in the northwest of Sicily.
 From San Vito lo Capo, it’s an approx. 30 minute drive to the northern entrance of the Zingaro Nature Reserve.

-- Mid-range – Ninni e Fede: this is one of the best mid-range accommodation options in San Vito lo Capo.
+This is one of the best mid-range accommodation options in San Vito lo Capo.
 Ninni e Fede is a modernly decorated guesthouse, featuring a lovely garden, terrace and shared kitchen.
-If you’re looking for a slightly more luxurious mid-range hotel option, then you could stay at Hotel Sikania.

-- Luxury – B&B Le Biciclette: this bed and breakfast is a great option for a more luxurious stay in San Vito lo Capo.
-Guests rave about the breakfast, whilst its location near the beach and modern decor are all great features to enjoy during a stay at B&B Le Biciclette.
+B&B Le Biciclette is a fantastic accommodation option.
+Guests rave about the breakfast, whilst its location near the beach and modern decor are all great features to enjoy during a stay here.

 Zingaro Nature Reserve Boat Tours